 CRIME, SHAME AND REINTEGRATION

-My forthcoming book with Bina D’Costa, Cascades of Violence, documents how humiliation of political leaders can lead to war.
+My book with Bina D’Costa, Cascades of Violence, documents how humiliation of political leaders can lead to war.
 Hitler’s Mein Kampf bristles with shame and rage and with vaunting pride (see Hitler image, top of page).
 Conversely, respectful face management, as we saw by John and Robert Kennedy and by Nikita Krushchev during the Cuban Missile Crisis, can prevent catastrophe.

 The theme of stigma and humiliation inducing violence was developed earlier in Crime, Shame and Reintegration.
 This book is a general theory of predatory crime.
 Its contribution to criminological theory is to integrate a variety of theories that were previously thought to be incompatible or contradictory explanations: labeling theory, control, subcultural, opportunity and learning theories.
 Each of these theories has some explanatory power.
 They are reconciled according to whether shaming is shunted to stigmatization (disintegrative shaming which makes crime worse) or reintegrative shaming that prevents crime.